mrvarrier/MetaMind/VECTOR_SEARCH_IMPLEMENTATION.md

-# MetaMind Vector Search Implementation Plan
+# MetaMind Vector Search Implementation - COMPLETED ✅

 ## Overview

-This document outlines the detailed implementation plan to transform MetaMind from AI-enhanced keyword search to true semantic vector search.
-The goal is to enable conceptual search across files and folders using vector embeddings for similarity matching.
+This document outlined the implementation plan to transform MetaMind from AI-enhanced keyword search to true semantic vector search. **The implementation has been successfully completed**, enabling conceptual search across files and folders using vector embeddings for similarity matching.

 ## Current State Analysis